 Burkeville is a very small town located in the state of Texas.
 With a population of 1,764 people and just one neighborhood, Burkeville is the 676th largest community in Texas.

-When you are in Burkeville, you'll notice that it is more blue-collar than most other communities in America.
-46.59% of Burkeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Burkeville is generally considered to be a blue-collar town.
+46.59% of the Burkeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Burkeville is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Burkeville who work in office and administrative support (14.83%), farm management occupations (12.47%), and healthcare suport services (11.15%).

 Another notable thing is that Burkeville is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.